Ty-R/discord-item-catalogue/README.md

 #### Updating a listing

-Updating a listing takes an ID followed by a colon separated key/value for the field to update, and the value to update it with respectively:
+Each listing has an ID and this ID is used to update a listing.
+The colon-separated key/value is the field to update and teh value to update it to:

 ![](example_images/listing_update.png)

+Multiple listing can be updated by passing more IDs (`!cat listing update 1, 2, 3 [field]:[value]`)

 #### Removing a listing